WintersDeep/cv-ctf/spoilers-and-code/index.md

 This is a good place to start if you actually want to do the CTF solo but are struggling.

 The hints pages contain leading clues about how to solve the CTF, but stops short of giving you actual answers.
 As with other sections this is split up per-flag so there isn't any risk in spoiling one flag by looking at hints for another.
+Hints are provided one at a time to prevent giving too much information all at once.

 ## [Walk-Through](./docs/walk-through/flag1.md)